A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 2) Most free throws missed: Wilt Chamberlain (5,805)

-There’s a simple truth to this one, and it’s that Chamberlain was a just plain bad free throw shooter.
-He shot just 51.1% on free throws in his career and he attempted a boatload of them.
-11,862 free throws, to be exact.
-Thus, while Chamberlain is first all-time in career missed free throws and second all-time in career attempts (behind only Karl Malone), he sits only 18th in career free throws made.
-Long before Hack-a-Shaq, teams would employ Jilt-a-Wilt to send Chamberlain to the free throw line to neutralize him, trying to exploit the only noticeable Achilles’ heel in his otherwise impenetrable offensive arsenal.
+There’s a simple truth to this one, and it’s that Chamberlain was a flat-out terrible free throw shooter.
+He shot just 51.1% on free throws in his career and he attempted a lot of them.
+11,862 of them, to be exact, which is still second in NBA history as of this writing.
+Meanwhile, Chamberlain’s 6,057 career free throws made is not even in the top 20 all-time anymore.
+Long before Hack-a-Shaq, teams would employ Jilt-a-Wilt to send Chamberlain to the charity stripe.
+This was a strategy of respect, attempting to neutralize Chamberlain by exploiting the only noticeable Achilles’ heel in his otherwise impenetrable offensive arsenal.
 It’s unsurprising that Shaquille O’Neal, a 52.7% career free throw shooter, sits second on the all-time missed free throw list with 5,317 and third is their free throw missing kindred spirit, Dwight Howard.

 3) Most personal fouls: Kareem Abdul-Jabbar (4,657)